zenvy-cloud/zen-public/PRIVACY_POLICY.md

 ## 2. Information We Collect

-We collect information in the following ways: directly from you when you use the app, automatically through the services we use, and optionally through device permissions you choose to grant.
+We collect information in the following ways: directly from you when you use the app, automatically through the services we use, and optionally through device permissions you choose to grant. **The amount of data collected depends on whether you use Guest Mode or create an account.**

+### 2.1 Guest Mode (No Account)

+Guest Mode allows you to use Zen without signing up.
+In Guest Mode:
+- **No account information is collected.** We do not require email, phone, or name.
+- **Expenses are stored locally on your device only** â€” not synced to our servers.
+- **Shared features are unavailable:** You cannot split expenses with others or create collaborative tasks.
+When you attempt to enable splits, you will be prompted to sign up.
+- **No analytics or crash reports are sent** from your device in this mode.

+Your Guest Mode expenses are deleted when you uninstall the app or clear the app's data.

-### 2.1 Account Information
+### 2.2 Account Information (Authenticated Users Only)

+When you create an account, we collect:
-- **Email address** - when you sign up with email/password or Google
+- **Email address** - when you sign up with email/password or Google Sign-In
-- **Phone number** - used to identify your account and to match you with contacts in split expenses and collaborative tasks
+- **Phone number** - used to identify your account and to match you with contacts in split expenses and collaborative tasks; also used for SMS-based expense entry (optional)
 - **Display name and profile photo** - sourced from your Google account if you sign in with Google, or set by you during onboarding
+- **Unique User ID (UID)** - assigned by Firebase Auth to identify your account

+### 2.3 Guest-to-Account Conversion

+When you convert from Guest Mode to an authenticated account:
+- Your existing Guest Mode expenses (stored locally) are migrated to your account in Firebase Firestore
+- The migration happens automatically the first time you sign in
+- After migration, these expenses are synced to our servers under your account and subject to the data retention and sharing rules in Section 7

-### 2.2 Financial Data
+### 2.4 Financial Data (Authenticated Users Only)

 - **Expenses** - amount, merchant/description, category, date, payment method, notes, receipt photos
 - **Splits** - who paid, how much each person owes, settlement status
 - **Settlements** - payment records between you and your contacts

-This data is stored locally on your device and synced to Firebase Firestore under your account.
+This data is stored locally on your device in an SQLite database and synced to Firebase Firestore under your account for backup and multi-device access.

-### 2.3 Task Data
+### 2.5 Task Data (Authenticated Users Only)

 - **Tasks** - title, description, status, priority, due date, assignee, and checklist items
 - **Task activity** - who created a task, who it is assigned to, and status changes (accepted, started, completed, declined)

 Task data is stored in Firebase Firestore and shared between participants (creator and assignee) to enable real-time collaboration.

-### 2.4 Expense Entry Methods
+### 2.6 Expense Entry Methods

 Zen supports several ways to log an expense.
-In every method **you initiate the action**, you see the result before it is saved, and raw source data (SMS text, receipt image, bank statement) is never sent to our servers — only the structured expense fields you confirm are stored.
+In every method **you initiate the action**, you see the result before it is saved, and raw source data (SMS text, receipt image, bank statement) is never sent to our servers â€” only the structured expense fields you confirm are stored.

 - **Manual entry** - you fill in the amount, merchant, category, and other fields directly in the app
 - **SMS paste** - you open the app and paste a bank transaction SMS yourself; the app parses it and you confirm the result